ghacks Technology News

-Windows Explorer: Add Copy To Move To
+Windows Explorer: Add Copy To and Move To

-Here is an old Windows Explorer tip that I execute on every operating system that I install for myself.
+Here is an old Windows Explorer tip that I run on every operating system that I install for personal use.
 If you want to copy or move files in Windows Explorer you usually do the following.
 You select all the files and folders that you want to move or copy first.
-You then need to open the destination in Windows Explorer and to either drag and drop the selected files to the new location or to use keyboard shortcuts to do so.
-Both solutions are not comfortable which is why I do apply changes to the Windows Registry to make moving and copying files more comfortably.

 All that needs to be done to add the copy to and move to entries to Windows Explorer is to add a new key to the Windows Registry.
-To start open the Windows Registry editor by pressing [Windows R], typing [regedit] and hitting [enter].

 Now locate HKEY_CLASSES_ROOT\AllFilesystemObjects\shellex\ContextMenuHandlers, right-click the key and select New > Key from the context menu.